9K-Developments/9K-Developments/README.md

 I have always adhered to the following core values in my technological innovation and project development:

-- **Excellence**：Every line of code is meticulously polished, and every interface is力求完美
+- **Excellence**: Every line of code is meticulously polished, and every interface strives for perfection
-- **User-Centered**：Deeply understand user needs and create experiences beyond expectations
+- **User-Centered**: Deeply understand user needs and create experiences beyond expectations
-- **Innovative Thinking**：Break through conventional thinking to find unique solutions
+- **Innovative Thinking**: Break through conventional thinking to find unique solutions
-- **Continuous Learning**：Continuously explore new technologies and keep up with industry trends
+- **Continuous Learning**: Continuously explore new technologies and keep up with industry trends
-- **Efficient Collaboration**：Believe in the power of teams and promote open and transparent communication and collaboration
+- **Efficient Collaboration**: Believe in the power of teams and promote open and transparent communication and collaboration

 ## 💻 Programming Languages